chiappo98/fast_detector_Response/README.md

         ├─ response_1.drdf        # pixel signal output in drdf format of event 1
         └─ ...
 ```
 As already said, the *response_N.drdf* files are the output of the *N* submitted jobs.
-At this point, the `merge.py` script allows to merge them all into a single file *response.drdf*, which is more easy to analyse.
+At this point, the `merge.py` script allows to unify them into a single *response.drdf* file, which is more easy to analyse.

 The script is executed by the shell script, when all jobs are completed.

 # Output analysis
 The analysis of *response.drdf* can be done using `fast_analysis.py`.
 This program is able to read the drdf file showing the results of the simulations.
-Since the *sensors.root* file contains also the energy of the incoming photons we can use this information to obtain a calibration coefficient.
-In particular we plot the energy transported by photons wrt the number of photons detected by SiPMs.
-This allows to compute the coefficient form which, measuring the number of photons detected we can obtain the energy of the scintillation photons (proportional to the energy of the charged particles generated from neutrino interactions).
+In particular we plot the energy deposited by charged particles wrt the number of photons detected by SiPMs.
+This allows to compute a calibration coefficient form which, measuring the number of photons detected we can obtain the energy deposited inside the LAr volume.

+The energy deposit is read from *1000_numu_in_GRAIN.edep_sim.root*, paying attention to select the same events that has been simulated in the detector response.

 <p align = "center">
 <img src="/images/cam70.png" width="300" class="center"/>